Just-Moh-it/Pckd/README.md

-# Pckd: A URL shortner
+# Pckd 🔗: A URL shortner

 Pckd is a url shortner, currently in development.